529 Savings Plans & Other Savings Options

 Let CollegeInvest help you better understand your college savings options and the differences between plans.

-Compare savings options quickly and easily in our college savings funds comparison chart.
+Compare savings options quickly and easily in the college savings options comparison chart.

-Each of these savings vehicles has their own, specific benefits, limitations, rules and guidance.
+Each of these savings options have their own specific benefits, limitations, rules and guidance.
 Carefully read any disclosure statements and detailed information relative to your investment goals or needs, or consult with a tax advisor for their specific tax applications or consequences.

 CollegeInvest and the CollegeInvest logo are registered trademarks of CollegeInvest.

 To learn about CollegeInvest’s 529 program, its objectives, risks, charges, expenses, limitations, restrictions and qualifications regarding the program’s benefits and potential tax advantages, please read and consider carefully the Plan Disclosure Statements (PDS) available at www.collegeinvest.org before investing.
 Also, check with your or your beneficiary’s home state to learn if it offers tax or other benefits for investing in its own plan.
 Administered and issued by CollegeInvest.